 However, as we get older, it becomes more and more difficult for us to be empathetic with others.

 All of us see the world differently based on our listening filters.
 We select what to pay attention to and what to ignore, often subconsciously, based on our particular set of experiences and knowledge.
-Our parents, friends, culture, values, beliefs, expectations, mood and prejudices all combine to form such filters.
+Our parents, friends, culture, values, beliefs, expectations, moods, and prejudices all combine to form such filters.
 These filters help each one of us create our own perceived reality and affect every decision we make.

-The important thing to realize here is that the “truth” we form by the above process is only “our” truth, and not the absolute truth.
+The important thing to realize here is that the “truth” we form by the above process is only “our” truth and not the absolute truth.
 Throughout any interaction, understanding that others’ perceptions of the world are equally valid as ours is key to gaining any level of understanding with them.

 Everyone has a right to form their own perception based on how they experience the world around them.
 Indeed, if you stop and think about our listening filters, we quickly realize that it would be literally impossible for two people to share the same “truth” in the deepest sense.